jonathangriguol/shows-app/README.md

 I used the "styledComponent" concept from Material-UI to stylize some components.
 React Router to manage the navigation, and Jest for unit testin..
 I just did a few relevant cases because a lack of time :'(

+Tip: Try playing the app using Slow 3G profile in performance tab to see how Skeletons works, cut internet to show error management, etc.

 Visit my personal website: [https://jonathangriguol.com.ar](www.jonathangriguol.com.ar)

 ## Getting Started with